-- ➤ Regardless of the number of devices used, the essential point is managing the integration and complexity of "more than one" to enable end-to-end data collection, visualization and analysis.
+- Regardless of the number of devices used, the essential point is managing the integration and complexity of "more than one" to enable end-to-end data collection, visualization and analysis.
 Rigorous mapping of devices to research goals is even more essential in this context. - Actigraphy is complex-- it's important to know what type of data a given device will generate.
 Device data are not necessarily comparable.
-For example, the wireless activity tracker records a wide array of data with nearly 50 different parameters measured across sleeping, moving, and resting, while the Fitbit Charge 5 claims to measure only 10 parameters.
+For example, the BioStamp records a wide array of data with nearly 50 different parameters measured across sleeping, moving, and resting, while the Fitbit Charge 5 claims to measure only 10 parameters.
 Another factor to consider is that the controlled environment for data integrity afforded by a medical grade device is superior to that of commercial grade devices.
 Updated algorithms which occur during software updates may introduce inconsistency to data collection: sponsors cannot control the release of software updates by commercial device manufacturers, which may change the measurements collected.

 Devices may seem simple, but every patient has a different level of skill and experience.
-Training has to cover everything, from how to change device batteries to how to reach the help desk.
+Training has to cover everything, from how to change device batteries to how to reach the Help Desk.

 - > Sensors should be validated and backed by technical specifications as well as supported by evidence-based research.
 While FDA clearances and CE marks give a measure of assurance, they do not guarantee that devices will perform as manufacturers claim.
 When onboarding new devices, and especially when multiple devices are being implemented, technical specifications function as a blueprint to manage complexity and ensure quality.
 Supporting research for device performance also should be evaluated, and research submitted to support the application should be reviewed.
 A literature search can identify peer-reviewed manuscripts for review and evaluation of the supporting research.
 Most device manufacturers will provide supporting research upon request.
 Much of this documentation is available for sponsor review by the device manufacturer. - Therapeutic area expertise is critical.
 Medical directors who understand the relevant disease condition should be central to the device selection process to provide insight into issues related to form factor, data consistency and reliability.
 Physicians can provide a medical perspective on whether the measures obtained from a device will contribute to endpoint and outcome determination.
-Based on their deep knowledge of the patient journey, physicians can recognize device form factors that may not suit patients with certain

-- medical conditions-for example, a thin layer of muslin cloth might be used under an activity tracker to protect sensitive skin in cases of dermatitis, or one brand of a continuous glucose monitor may be more suitable for some body types than others. - > Device certification, import restrictions and approval conditions vary considerably across countries.
+Based on their deep knowledge of the patient journey, physicians can recognize device form factors that may not suit patients with certain medical conditions-for example, a thin layer of muslin cloth might be used under an activity tracker to protect sensitive skin in cases of dermatitis, or one brand of a continuous glucose monitor may be more suitable for some body types than others.

+Device certification, import restrictions and approval conditions vary considerably across countries.
 This variability is often underappreciated in the planning of global studies.
 Regulatory approval and CE marks are major considerations in device selection; regulatory status determines whether a device can be imported, which in turn impacts site selection.
 For example, Japan requires a Giteki mark to certify compliance with radio law specifications with additional restrictions on devices that transmit radio signals.
 Shipping challenges include the need to adapt to changing conditions in local environments which can result in considerable delays.
+Constantly changing COVID restrictions introduced major delays in our evaluation.
+Following COVID outbreaks, some countries required waiting periods of two to three weeks before devices could be released.

-Data deluge: Make it meaningful
+Data Deluge: Make it meaningful